 You will see in the main image some stencils i have, i have the numbers and letters set for creating signs but they can be fun to use in a painting also if going for an industrial look, make sure you draw a pencil line for where you want them to sit if creating a word.
 I mainly make my own stencils if I plan on doing a body of work where I want to repeat a design especially when using gels and pastes for relief artwork.
 Its best to use a thin sheet of plastic that has a bit of grip to it and is see through.
 I get a large sheet of a nice flexible medium weight plastic that has a slightly textured surface for grip, its firm enough to hold its shape over and over and is buttery enough that its easy to cut. it only costs a few dollars and is worth the investment that trying to use budget plastic film.
 I will sometimes use cardboard if i cant get the plastic or inspiration takes over when I havent got time to go get some, but it tends to break down fairly fast and being opaque (non see through) you can find it hard to place it correctly on your artwork.

-You can purchase many pre done stencils also but they can be pricey.
+You can purchase many pre done stencils also but they can be expensive.

 Posted: Tuesday 11 May 2010